smbpro/ProvisioningAPI/README.md

 # ProvisioningAPI

-This project contains the APIs to provision services from Salesforce.
+This project contains the APIs to provision various services from Salesforce.